Students will engage with the stories of the Bible and the Christian faith through Godly Play.

 This yearlong course focuses on creating a cohesive portfolio for students to submit for AP College Board Adjudication.

-Drama I, a yearlong course, is a basic introductory course to the US Drama program.
+Drama I is a basic introductory course to the Upper School Theatre program.

 In this yearlong course, we will survey and analyze cinema including history, film techniques, production procedures, selected motion pictures and cinema’s impact on and reflection of society.

-Drama II, a yearlong course, is an advanced level course to the Drama program.
+Drama II is an advanced level course to the Drama program.

 Drama III/IV, a yearlong course, is the most advanced class in the Drama program.

-Technical Theatre is an introduction to understanding, designing, crafting and execution of theatrical productions.
+Technical Theatre is a hands-on introduction to understanding, designing, crafting and execution of theatrical productions.

 AP Environmental Science is designed to engage students with the scientific principles, concepts, and methodologies required to understand the interrelationships within the natural world.